 /* Gauche ABI version string */ #define GAUCHE_ABI_VERSION "0.97" /* Define if Gauche handles multi-byte character as EUC-JP */ /* #undef GAUCHE_CHAR_ENCODING_EUC_JP */ /* Define if Gauche handles multi-byte character as Shift JIS */ /* #undef GAUCHE_CHAR_ENCODING_SJIS */ /* Define if Gauche handles multi-byte character as UTF-8 */ #define GAUCHE_CHAR_ENCODING_UTF_8 /**/

-Note that the lines other than #undef
+Note that the lines other than #undef are copied as they are.

-The substitution parameter DEFS
+The substitution parameter DEFS behaves differently whether

 config header is specified or not.
 If no config header is registered,

-is a C command-line arguments for definitions,
+The value of DEFS is a C command-line arguments for definitions,

-e.g. -DGAUCHE_ABI_VERSION=0.97 -DGAUCHE_CHAR_ENCODING_UTF8
+e.g. -DGAUCHE_ABI_VERSION=0.97 -DGAUCHE_CHAR_ENCODING_UTF8.

-If config header files are registered, the value of DEFS
+If config header files are registered, the value of DEFS becomes

-simply -DHAVE_CONFIG_H
+simply -DHAVE_CONFIG_H.

 {gauche.configure} Print all substitution parameters; this is for debugging.